Fast-Trips/fast-trips/doc/source/howitworks.rst

 averaging scheme.
 Since fasttrips is zone-based, we do not need to worry about spatial aggregation.
 We are therefore left with the following dimensions:

-1) temporal
+1) temporal - which time range do we want to represent
-2) personal and trip attributes:
+2) trip attributes - which access/egress mode combinations and which trip purposes do we want to represent

-    * value of time
+3) personal attributes - user_class and value of time
-    * user class
-    * purpose
-    * access/egress mode

 Regarding 1), the user has to specify a skimming start time, a skimming end time, and a sample interval.
 For each sampling interval, we build a shortest path from each origin to all destinations, calculate common skims, and then average over time sampling points by taking the mean.

-Regarding 2), the user can provide a list of combinations for which skims are sought.
-An example would be [(all, work, walk, transit, walk, 10)].
-The generic form is [(user_class, purpose, access_mode, transit_mode, egress_mode, VoT)] and any number of these can be provided.
+Regarding 2), the user has to provide values for which skims are sought.
+Any number of combinations can be provided as long as they are represented in the model (i.e. the access/egress mode need to be defined in the supply and the path weight file, and the purpose in the path weight file).

+Regarding 3), one could provide the mean value of time of the population, or several values to create several skims.

 Note that at the moment you will probably want to provide only one combination of (user_class, purpose, VoT) because of the pathfinding details mentioned in :ref:`Pathfinding details`.

 Running skimming